 Neuroblastoma affects the peripheral nervous system in children and is a neoplastic disease.
 Some of these tumors disappear naturally, while others respond well to treatment.
 However, there are some types of neuroblastoma, which is very aggressive and does not respond to therapy.
 Mortality among these patients is high, and therefore the need for new and effective treatments.

-During the study, the researchers treated mice with a substance AZA, that blocks and eliminates methyl groups from the DNA of cancer cells aimed at the activation of genes that are struggling with the origin of neuroblastoma.
+During the study, the researchers treated mice with a substance AZA, that blocks and eliminates methyl groups from the DNA of cancer cells, aimed at activation of genes that are struggling with the origin of neuroblastoma.
 AZA then combined with the treatment with retinoic acid, a substance that is able to differentiate certain tumor cells into harmless nerve cells.

 Individually, neither AZA, neither retinoic acid could inhibit the growth of high-risk tumors, but the combination treatment resulted in a significant suppression of tumor growth in mice.